 Essential Oils for Anxiety, Depression & Stress…Aromatherapy to the Rescue!

-There are so many people who suffer from anxiety, depression and stress.
+One of the most popular searches in aromatherapy is “essential oils for anxiety”.
+That confirms what we already know, that there are millions of people who suffer from anxiety, depression and stress.
 Statistics show millions, and that is just the ones diagnosed with anxiety and depression.
 We are fast paced, technologically advanced society who tries to get so much done in a short period of time.
 Obviously, this places physical, mental and emotional stress on a person, causing them to feel overwhelmed and overtaxed.
 You feel like you are carrying the weight of the world.
 When this goes on for a certain period of time, it can build up inside, which will exasperate the anxiety, depression and stress responses.
 Often times, it can be debilitating making you miss work, social events and family gatherings.
 Having a strong support system, coping skills and will power to stay motivated during these tough times is very important.

 Most people seem to hide their feelings, thoughts and stresses.
 For whatever reason, they don’t share what they’re going through with others.
 This increases the burden that you carry inside which can make you feel defeated, alone, like a failure, and unworthy of help.
 Quite the contrary.
 In talking with several of my girlfriends recently, we all have experienced anxiety, depression and stress, either on a daily basis or at some point in our lives.
 We feel like we are alone.
 That no one will understand or that none of our friends have the time to listen to us (because we are all busy).
 That is not true.
 Never be too busy that you can’t help a friend.
 And never be too humble to ask for help.
 We must band together as friends and acquaintances, to help each other through those tough times so that we all can rejoice in the good times together.
 When we are there for each other, you will see, that we actually have more in common than you know.